en

 Reflections on the talent market in 2025

-Budgets under scrutiny, but investment continuing
+Budgets remain under pressure, but investment continues

 Preparing leaders for what comes next